 Who Is Responsible For A Medication Error?

 Prescribing and administering medication involves many individuals such as doctors and nurses.
 If a medication error occurs, one or more individuals can be held responsible for the error.
 In some cases, a healthcare facility such as a hospital may also be liable for the medication error.

 It is important to gather relevant evidence when trying to establish a medication error.
 Evidence helps you find the person or entity that acted in a negligent manner to cause the error.
 You may also need to retain a medical expert who can provide independent testimony of how the medication error caused your injury or illness.

-If you have suffered an injury or illness due to a medication error in Lakeland, you may be able to recover compensatory damages.
+If you have suffered an injury or illness due to a medication error, you may be able to recover compensatory damages.
 Such damages help you meet the expensive healthcare costs of the injury caused by someone else’s negligence.
 However, it is important to hire a qualified attorney to help you in a malpractice case.

 Here at Burnetti, P.A., our attorneys work with victims of medication error and help them recover a fair compensation.
 Our medical malpractice attorneys work closely with you to make sure you are able to file a strong claim against the negligent party.
 Contact us today to book a FREE consultation with our lawyers.